Frequently Asked Questions

 - 1. How many times can a course be repeated?

-- a course can be repeated twice when a grade of (D, F, W, NP) is earned.
+- a course can be repeated three when a grade of (D, F, W, NP) is earned.

-- in order to repeat the course for a third time, a petition must be obtained from L112.
+- in order to repeat the course for a fourth time, a petition must be obtained from L112.

 - 2. How many times can a course designated as repeatable for credit be repeated?